ajithkvp/application-tracking-system/readme.md

 ### Improvements done for Proj3 are as shown below -

-### Login Page / Signup Page
+### Login Page / Signup Page - with extra styling

-The introductory visual interface displayed from which a user is able to register and log into the application.
+Styling of the login interface to be displayed from which a user is able to register and log into the application.

 <p align="center"><img width="700" src="./resources/updated_images/WhatsApp Image 2023-11-27 at 10.10.11 PM.jpeg"></p>

 ### HomeScreen

-The introductory visual interface displayed from which a user is able to access different cards - Waitlisted applications, Waiting for Refereals, Applied Jobs, Application Status.The user can also add cards through this screen.
+Home screen (enhanced styling) from which a user is able to access different cards - Waitlisted applications, Waiting for Refereals, Applied Jobs, Application Status.The user can also add cards through this screen.

 <p align="center"><img width="700" src="./resources/updated_images/appPage.jpeg"></p>